Setting up Hebrew Android fonts on your AVD emulator

 Android devices, but those don’t really work with the Android SDK’s emulator -

-directory aren’t persistent.
+changes to the system directory aren’t persistent.
 Here’s how to get around

 that: